Screen Printing Equipment

 Simulated Full-Color Process is similar to CMYK 4-Color in that it is used for complex art that require more colors than our standard screen presses can handle.
 Typically, we use this process when running dark colored garments.
 It uses up to 7 colors to create a more vibrant image.

 We offer silver and gold metallic inks.
 They give a glitter effect to any design for a bit of flash.

 Crystaline is a step above metallic inks for a sparkly effect.
 It is a thicker, even more flashy ink that we overprint on standard plastisol inks for a colored glitter look.
 It does work better on some colors than others.
 If you have any questions, feel free to contact us.

 Discharge ink removes dyes in the fabric and leaves the original color of the garment before it was dyed.
 The finished color varies depending on dye lot of garment and only works on 100% cotton materials.
 Plasticharge is the process of adding pigmented ink to Discharge in order to create a softer color image on garment.

 Once design has been printed with Gel ink, a thin mylar metallic material is applied with heat presses.
 The finished look has a smooth, high-shine effect.
 We currently have a variety of colors available.
 Contact us for options and special orders.

 Ideal for clothing lines and retail jobs.
 We print your art and garment information right on the inside back collar.
 There are guidelines that need to be followed, so if you are interested, please contact us for details.

 Generally this process is used for names and/or numbers on garments for sports team wear, but can also be used with some restrictions for smaller runs.

 We try to keep things as simple as possible, so set-up charges are included.
 There are no added fees for set-up or screens charges.

-On certain jobs and logos, we may be agile to switch an ink color for another in the same price quantity.
-There are factors that may not make it possible to do and ink change, New art may need to be created and charged as separate run.
+On certain jobs and logos, we may be able to switch an ink color for another in the same price quantity.
+There are factors that may not make it possible to do an ink change.
+New art may need to be created and charged as separate run.